 Fats, oils, and grease (FOG) can build up overtime and completely block sewer pipes.
 Blocked sewer pipes can cause raw sewage to back up into homes or businesses, or overflow into streets and streams.
-For more information about FOG, visit: www.portlandoregon.gov/bes/FOG.
+Visit the FOG webpage for more information.

 Environmental Services will us a combination of open trench and pipe bursting construction methods to make the repairs.

-- Open Trench Pipe Repair: The contractor digs a trench, installs a new pipe, fills in the trench, and restores the patched trench with new pavement.
+- Open Trench Excavation: The contractor digs a trench, installs a new pipe, fills in the trench, and restores the patched trench with new pavement.

 - Pipe Bursting: The contractor pushes a bursting head into the sewer line to break apart the existing pipe while pulling a new pipe into place behind it.